tierklinik-dobersberg/tech-blog/content/posts/hugo-tailwind-postcss.md

 ---
 title: "Setting up a static site using Hugo, Tailwind and PostCSS"
 date: 2021-10-28T20:59:47+02:00
-draft: false
+draft: true
 ---

 This post is going to describe how to setup a static site using Hugo, Tailwind and PostCSS.
+In addition, we will add the typography and form and aspect-ratio plugins of Tailwind so your posts will look awesome right from the beginning.

 The setup described here is the same one use for this site and has been documented while creating it.

 ## Introduction